davidgross/wireguard-scripts/README.md

 `bash remove-peer.sh <client_pub_key>` will remove the peer.

 Download the generated `<client_name>.tar.gz` file and extract it.
-Follow the instructions in `SETUP.txt` in the resultiing folder.
+Follow the instructions in `SETUP.txt` in the resulting folder.

 ### This set of scripts was heavily influcenced by: